turingschool/curriculum/tutorials/auth/local_authentication.markdown

 ### Create Users

-The next step is to create a model and table for local authentication (the model is typically called `User`):
+Next, we need to create a model and table for local authentication (the model is typically called `User`):

 ```text
 $> rails g devise User